neerajpatel1234/Te-Reo-Picture-Puzzle/README.md

 ## How to Run -----------------------------------------------------------------
 1. Clone the repository to your local machine
-2. Open the project in IntelliJ
+2. Open the project in IntelliJ or your preferred IDE
-3. Run the Main.java file
+3. Run the GUI.java file
 4. Enjoy the game!